 - Includes advanced education about leadership and management

-Now that we understand the available nursing program options a little better, the final decision ultimately comes down to which option best fits your needs.
-If you are still unsure of which to pursue, where are some additional factors to consider before you make your decision:
+The final decision ultimately comes down to which option best fits your needs.
+If you’re still unsure of which to pursue, where are some additional factors to consider before you make your decision:

 - Current age and lifestyle — Nursing students come in all shapes, sizes, ages, and backgrounds, which is one of the best things about the program.
 We recommend thinking about how quickly you would like to start working as a nurse when picking your program so you can select the best one to blend into your current lifestyle and schedule.

 - High school and post-secondary grades — Grades are not everything, but they do impact program acceptance.
-Take a look at your grades and assess which program is the best match — and don’t worry if you aren’t quite meeting the cut just yet.
-There are plenty of options available for students to improve their grades to get accepted to the program they want, so just hang in there!
+Look at your grades and assess which program is the best match — and don’t worry if you aren’t quite meeting the cut just yet.
+Plenty of options exist for students to improve their grades to get accepted to the program they want.

-SimpleNursing is a world-class nursing educational resource created to fill the gaps in conventional healthcare education.
-Started by a nursing student who was sick of the traditional learning styles offered throughout his program, SimpleNursing is now used by over 400,000 students worldwide.
+SimpleNursing is a nursing educational resource created to fill the gaps in conventional healthcare education.